agathoklisx/libved/README.md

  * to deal with it, into the getkey() scope.
 So you probably need an UTF-8 library.
  * But in reality is 10/20 lines of code, for example see: term_get_input (term_t *this)
- * which is going to be published as a separate project, if time permits.
+ * (which is going to be published as a separate project, if time permits).

  * It will also has to deal with the terminal escape sequenses and returns reliably
  * the code for all the keyboard keys for all the known terminals.